PaloAltoNetworks/pan-chainguard/doc/admin-guide.rst

 .. note:: Panorama support:

-	  + import to Panorama device certificates
+	  + Import to Panorama device certificates
-	  + import to Template single VSYS device certificates
+	  + Import to Template single VSYS device certificates
-	  + import to Template multi VSYS device certificates (currently does not work due to PAN-257229)
+	  + Import to Template multi VSYS device certificates

+	    * Issue ID PAN-257229
+	    * Fixed in PAN-OS 12.1.0
+	    * Does not work (not fixed) in PAN-OS 10.x, 11.x

-	  + commit to Panorama
+          + Commit to Panorama

 ::